penpot/penpot-mcp/README.md

 After updating the configuration file, restart Claude Desktop completely for the changes to take effect.

+> [!IMPORTANT]
-> :warning: Be sure to fully quit the app for the changes to take effect; closing the window is *not* sufficient.
+> Be sure to fully quit the app for the changes to take effect; closing the window is *not* sufficient.
 > To fully terminate the app, choose Menu / File / Quit.

 After the restart, you should see the MCP server listed when clicking on the "Search and tools" icon at the bottom